Dynamic DNS keeps DNS records automatically up to date when an IP address changes.

 There are several providers available.
 Most provide a free service with a premium upgrade.

-The main providers all work in a similar way and the registration process is simple.This article uses NO-IP.
+The main providers all work in a similar way and the registration process is simple.For this tutorial I will use NO-IP.

-You will need to create a hostname for the IP address and select from one of the available domain names provided by the provider.
+You will need to create a host name for the IP address, and select from one of the available domain names provided by the provider, and enter a hostname.

 Below is the name form for No-IP

-If your router doesn’t support DDNS updates you can get a DDNS client that you install on a machine that does the same job.
+If your router doesn’t support DDNS updates you can get a DDNS client that you install on a machine on your local network that does the same job.

 The only problem with this approach is that the machine needs to be constantly running.